 Structural services include elevated concrete pouring for products such as columns, elevated beams and structural walls.
 Light commercial services include horizontally poured concrete for products such as sidewalks, ramps, tilt walls and trenches.
-Other services comprise labor related to concrete pouring such as rebar installation and pumping services and typically support our structural and light commercial services.
+Other services comprise labor related to concrete pouring such as rebar installation and pumping services and typically support the segment's structural and light commercial services.